agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ## 🗂 Collection Classes

-A Collection consists of several classes, all of which perform important tasks.
+A Collection consists of several classes, all of which play an important role.

 ### 🔹 Item